connexcs/docs/docs/customer-ratecard.md

 **Customer Rate Cards** let you manage the rates for customers, edit customer profiles, and view important information.
 Before configuring, we suggest you review [**Rate Card Overview**](https://docs.connexcs.com/rate-card-building/) then [**Rate Card Setup**](https://docs.connexcs.com/video-guide/#rate-card-setup) in the ConnexCS Video Guide.
 You will also want to have at least one [**Provider Rate Card**](https://docs.connexcs.com/provider-ratecard/) configured.

+## Customer Rate Card Functions

+**Bulk Build**: Select multiple cards to perform build.
+This is typically done after Properties and Profit are setup, or when you need to Compile multiple customers after a rate change.

+**Bulk Edit**: Edit multiple cards at a time for some Properties settings.

+**Delete**: Delete a customer rate card by selecting its name from the list and then clicking the trash bin icon.

 ## Overview
 **Name**: Click the name of the provider to see individual rate card and management options.
 (If a Rate Card name shows a yellow warning or red alert, these will indicate details about the card.
 It may be stale or have some sort of error.)